-For instance, many Diophantine problems reduce to a set of Thue equations of the form P(x, y) = a for an irreducible, homogeneous $P \in \mathbb{Z}[x, y]$ , $a \in \mathbb{Z}$ , in unknown integers x, y.
+For instance, many Diophantine problems reduce to a set of Thue equations of the form P(x, y) = a for an irreducible, homogeneous $P \in \mathbb{Z}[x, y]$, $a \in \mathbb{Z}$, in unknown integers x, y.
 In principle, there is an algorithm to solve the latter, provided the class group and units of a rupture field of P are known.
 Since there is no other way to prove that the full set of solutions is obtained, these algebraic invariants must be computed and certified, preferably without using the GRH.

-Deeper invariants such as the Euclidean spectrum are related to more theoretical concerns, e.g., determining new examples of principal, but not norm-Euclidean number fields, but could also yield practical new algorithms: Even if a number field has class number larger than 1 (in particular, it is not norm-Euclidean), knowing the upper part of the spectrum should give a partial gcd algorithm, succeeding for almost all pairs of elements of $\mathcal{O}K$ .
-As a matter of fact, every number field whose unit group has rank strictly greater than 1 is almost norm-Euclidean [31],[4].
+Deeper invariants such as the Euclidean spectrum are related to more theoretical concerns, e.g., determining new examples of principal, but not norm-Euclidean number fields, but could also yield practical new algorithms: Even if a number field has class number larger than 1 (in particular, it is not norm-Euclidean), knowing the upper part of the spectrum should give a partial gcd algorithm, succeeding for almost all pairs of elements of O_K .
+As a matter of fact, every number field which is not a complex multiplication field and whose unit group has rank strictly greater than 1 is almost norm-Euclidean [32], [33].